nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ```

 ### List out all the possible schools from the options: `list schools`
-List out the **full name** of each school users could possibly go for their SEP.
+List out the name of each school users could possibly go for their SEP.

 Format: `list schools`

 Expected Output:
 ```
 -----------------------------------------------------
-The University of Melbourne
+The University of Melbourne (unimelb)
-The Australian National University
+The Australian National University (anu)
-Victoria University of Wellington
+Victoria University of Wellington (wgtn)
-The University of Western Australia
+The University of Western Australia (uwa)
 -----------------------------------------------------
 ```